sromku/android-storage/README.md

 	}
 	```

-- if you want to use a particular public directory of **Externa Storage**
+- if you want to use a particular public directory of **External Storage**
     ``` java
     Storage storage = SimpleStorage.getExternalStorage(Environment.DIRECTORY_PICTURES);
     ```